 We also evaluate the scenario when the attacker gains access to auxiliary information.
 As the sources of auxiliary information, we use the gender and population information that is available for all the participants of 1000 Genomes Project on the project web site.
 We assume that the attacker either gains access to or predicts the gender and/or the population of the individuals and uses the information in the 3rd step of the attack (Refer to Methods Section 4.4).
-Figure 5a shows the fraction of vulnerable when the auxiliary information is available.
+Figure 5a shows the fraction of vulnerable individuals when the auxiliary information is available.
 When the auxiliary information is available, more than 95% of the individuals are vulnerable to characterization for all the eQTL selections up to when the absolute correlation threshold is 0.6.
 These results show that a significant fraction of individuals are vulnerable for most of the correlation thresholds that the attacker can choose.

 Individual Characterization using Extremity based Genotype Prediction